TheProParadox/iDT-NaPaMeGs/README.md

-# iDT-NaPaMeGs: Inverse Design Toolkit for Nanoparticle Metagrids
+# iDT-NaPaMeGs: Forward and Inverse Design Toolkit for Nanoparticle Metagrids

 *iDT-NaPaMeGs* is an interactive application built with Streamlit for the inverse design of nanoparticle metagrid-based photonic devices.
 This toolkit leverages machine learning models to enable both forward and inverse design processes, optimizing MGS parameters to achieve specific optical properties, such as desired transmission and reflection spectra.